kyma-project/kyma/docs/compass/08-01-tutorial.md

 ### Cleanup

 Clean up your cluster after going through this tutorial.
 To do so, delete your resources in the following order:
-1. Go to the **Lambdas** tab and delete your lambda by extending the option.
+1. Go to the **Lambdas** tab, unfold the vartical option menu and delete your lambda.
 2. Go to the **Services** tab and delete `http-db-service`.
 3. Go to the **Deployments** tab and delete `http-db-service` deployment.
 4. Go to the **APIs** tab and delete `http-db-service-test` API.